Citrix-TechSpecialist/Docker-101/Module-1/Exercise-1/Readme.md

 # Pulling from Docker Hub

 Before any container is run, a local copy of the image is always stored locally on the host.
-In this exercise we will pull a docker image from docker hub to the docker host.
+In this exercise we will pull a docker image from docker hub onto the docker host.

 ### Step 1